Overview

 manage or administer our clients’ accounts, while others help us manage and grow our business.
 Schwab’s

-support services are generally available on an unsolicited basis (we don’t have to request them) and at no charge
+support services are generally available on an unsolicited basis (we don’t have to request them) and at no

-to us.
+charge to us.
 Following is a more detailed description of Schwab’s support services:

-Services that benefit you Schwab’s institutional brokerage services include access to a broad range of investment
+Services that benefit you Schwab’s institutional brokerage services include access to a broad range of

-you and your account.
+generally benefit you and your account.

 Services that may not directly benefit you Schwab also makes available to us other products and services that